|

 A child or youth's Kin-GAP benefits will terminate when one of the following occurs.
 Workers may have to run a manual EDBC when CalSAWS functionality is not automated.
 Refer to Notices of Action (NOAs) Overview regarding the requirements of timely and adequate noticing.

 - The child/youth turns 18 and is ineligible or chooses not to participate in extended benefits.
-The end date is the day before the 18th birthday.
+The end date is the day before their 18th birthday.

 - The youth turns 21 upon participating in extended benefits.
 The end date is the day before the 21st birthday.

-- Kin-GAP High School Rule: The youth may continue to receive aid up to their 19th birthday if they remain in the same guardian’s home and are attending high school (refer to Extended Benefits for Non-Minor Living With Current Or Former Non-Related Legal Guardians (NRLG).
-The end date is the date of graduation.
+- Kin-GAP High School Rule: The youth may continue to receive aid up to their 19th birthday if they remain in the same guardian’s home and are attending high school (see full High School Rule description below).
+If they meet the high school rule, the end date is the date of graduation.

 - The county determines the guardian is no longer providing support to the child.
 The end date is the date of the county’s determination.